Scombes/Austin_crime_reports/README.md

 ### Takeaways:
 - Reported crimes are on a downward trend.
 In 2016 there were 107,054 reported crimes, while in 2021, that number dropped to 91,483.
 - The most common reported offense is "Family Disturbance."
 Since 2016 there have been 69,469 reports.
 The next most reported crime is "Burglary of Vehicle," with 60,899 reports.
+- Crimes Against Property is the most common type of offense.
+It makes up 43.14% of all reported crimes.
 - "Theft Catalytic Converter" has been a growing crime since 2021.
-- Most reported crimes happen around Midnight and Noon.
-With the fewest in the early morning hours.
+- Most reported crimes happen around 12 AM and 12 PM.
+With the fewest at 5 AM in the morning.

 ### Recommendations:
 - Ensure that officers are adequately trained to handle "Family Disturbance" offenses.
 The City of Austin could look into using social workers in these instances.